culture.community.co-creation

 You might know me from:

-• National Folk Festival — I grew up a Folky.
-Started volunteering at 15, became a shift manager in my 20s, and by my 30s was coordinating volunteers across all 7 bars.
-Festival life is in my DNA: 20 years volunteering and 10 years leading volunteer teams.
+🎪 National Folk Festival — I grew up a Folky.
+Started volunteering at 15, became a shift manager in my 20s, and by my 30s I helped coordinate hundreds of volunteers across all 5 bars.
+That’s 20 years volunteering and 10 years leading volunteer teams.

-• Critterfest — founder and lead of a freediving × Burner micro-
+🦈 Critterfest — founder/lead of a freediving × Burner micro-fes

 You might know me from:

-• National Folk Festival — I grew up a Folky.
-Started volunteering at 15, became a shift manager in my 20s, and by my 30s was coordinating volunteers across all 7 bars.
-Festival life is in my DNA: 20 years volunteering and 10 years leading volunteer teams.
+🎪 National Folk Festival — I grew up a Folky.
+Started volunteering at 15, became a shift manager in my 20s, and by my 30s I helped coordinate hundreds of volunteers across all 5 bars.
+That’s 20 years volunteering and 10 years leading volunteer teams.

-• Independent Burner Analytics Group (IBAG) — co-led the 2025 community survey (518 responses), creating the most comprehensive evidence base in NSW Burn history: https://independentburneranalyticsgroup.github.io/NSWBurnsCommunitySurvey/
+📈 IBAG (Independent Burner Analytics Group) — co-led the 2025 community survey (518 responses), the most comprehensive dataset in NSW Burn history.
+Findings: 61% neurodivergent, 71% multi-role contributors, 292 veterans ready to re-engage.

 My vision is to: